 - Members may use the Colmsliehill Range between the hours of 9.00 (mon-sat) 9.30 (sun) and 21.00, or sunset if earlier. - No one may use the range alone but must be accompanied by another person.
-This person does not have to be a member or a shooter but must be over 16 years of age and capable of dealing with an emergency. - The muzzle energy of any firearm used on the range must not exceed 645J (475 ft lb).
-Muzzle velocity must not exceed 500 m/s (1710 ft/s). - The necessary information should be entered in the range register and countersigned.
-On leaving, the time out should also be entered. - Before shooting commences: - o both red flags must be raised, and - o the notice at the entrance turned to "range open". - At the end of shooting: - all target boards, targets and associated equipment must be returned to the relevant store. - o the red flags must be lowered / put away, - o the firing point must be thoroughly swept, - o the notice at the entrance should be turned to "range closed", and - o all buildings must be securely locked. - Smoking on the firing point, and in the area behind it, is STRICTLY FORBIDDEN.
+This person does not have to be a member or a shooter but must be over 16 years of age and capable of dealing with an emergency. - The muzzle energy of any firearm used on the range must not exceed 2030J (1495 ft lb).
+Muzzle velocity must not exceed 655 m/s (2145 ft/s). - The necessary information should be entered in the attendance register and countersigned.
+On leaving, the time out should also be entered. - Before shooting commences: - both red flags must be raised, - the notice at the entrance turned to "range open", and - the RO will complete the Range Use Log. - At the end of shooting: - all target boards, targets and associated equipment must be returned to the relevant store, - o the red flags must be lowered / put away, - the firing point must be thoroughly swept, - o the notice at the entrance should be turned to "range closed", - \circ all buildings must be securely locked, and - \circ the RO will complete the Range Use Log. - Smoking on the firing point, and in the area behind it, is STRICTLY FORBIDDEN.